Brooks Conrad: Oakland Athletics

 Conrad signed with the Oakland Athletics organization prior to the 2008 season.
 He was called up to play with the A's against the Tampa Bay Rays on July 21, 2008.
 On August 12, Conrad was designated for assignment.

 Atlanta Braves

 Conrad became a free agent at the end of the season and signed a minor league contract with an invitation to spring training with the Atlanta Braves in November 2008.

-On July 3, 2009, Conrad hit his first major league home run - a 3-run shot as a pinch-hitter in the Braves 9–8 win over the Washington Nationals after being called up from AAA Gwinnett.
-On July 7, 2009, Conrad hit his first career Major League triple off Chicago Cubs pitcher Carlos Zambrano.
-On September 1, 2009, Conrad was called back up to the Atlanta Braves.
+On July 3, 2009, Conrad hit his first major league home run - a 3-run shot as a pinch-hitter in the Braves 9–8 win over the Washington Nationals after being called up from the Triple-A Gwinnett Braves.
+On July 7, Conrad hit his first career Major League triple off Chicago Cubs pitcher Carlos Zambrano.
+On September 1, Conrad was called back up to the Braves.